TZstatsADS/Fall2020-Project3-group5/README.md

 	+ Wang, Shuyuan sw3449@columbia.edu
 	+ Zhang, Xinyi xz2862@columbia.edu

 + Project summary: In this project, we created a classification engine for facial emotion recognition.
-We tested various
+We tested various models including: baseline Baseline Model (GBT), XGBoost, Random Forest, SVM, NN, CNN, VGG16（Transfer Learning), logistic (starter code), PCA+LDA and KNN.

+We decided that NN preforms best, even though we expected CNN to be the most appropriate model.
+Finally, we were able to improve the baseline model’s performance in all parameters (accuracy, AUC).

 **Contribution statement**: All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.